MorganShorter/satchmo-payment-module-paysbuy/README.md

 This module is not part of the official satchmo repository.
 If you want to use this payment module you will have to follow the installation instructions below.

-PaySbuy is an online payment gateway operated in Thailand and is currently the only online payment gateway(as far as I know) that accepts transfers to and from Thai banking institutions.
+PaySbuy is an online payment gateway operated in Thailand and is currently ~~the only online payment gateway(as far as I know)~~ one of <a href="http://techcrunch.com/2015/05/05/omise-2-6-million-series-a-southeast-asia/">a handful of payment gateways that accept transfers to and from Thai banking institutions</a>.
 From their website: "PAYSBUY is an online payment service that allows sending money as easy as sending email.
 Members can instantly and securely send money to anyone with an email address and a bank account in Thailand."

 ##### This software may be outdated.
 It was last tested in 2013 on Satchmo-0.9.3 with Paysbuy API v3.01.
 Also, see known issues below.